 Mistake #3: Not testing the live streaming equipment beforehand

-It happens when you do not account for the variables and don’t test your equipment in a real life situation.
+It happens when you do not account for the variables and not test the live streaming equipment in the actual scenario.

 - Test the camera and other devices.